 How to Develop Leadership Skills and Become a Nurse Leader

-Ask Questions: If you’re afraid of asking questions because people might think you’re dumb, don’t be!
+If you’re afraid of asking questions because people might think you’re dumb, don’t be!
 Your fellow nurses look up to you and want to help you grow as a professional, so don’t be shy about seeking out the information you need to do your job well.
 Demonstrating that you’ve got the courage and desire to get the right answer is a sign of maturity and leadership.